Jonahearl/Hackropad/README.md

 I have tried to create a macropad which will allow me to do some fun things especially with what i'm hoping will work like arrow keys.

-This is my first ever PCB and is actually quite sadly 102.2mm long which I am hoping won't matter cause I only saw that at the end...
+This is my first ever PCB
 I also just realised I don't actually know how to code in python so whatever I do probably won't even work haha

 # Specifications